bhisaac/5eFP/5eFP-SRD.md

 ### Spirit Seeker

-Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts, and you learn the primordial language.
+Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
 You gain the ability to cast the _beast link_ and _speak with animals_ spells, but only as rituals (see _Spellcasting_).

 ### Elemental Spirit (Rage)